adobe/indicator-extractor/README.md

 ### v1.1.0
 - **Breaking Change**: Trust Indicator Set generation is now the default behaviour
+- Added support for processing multiple files in a single command (supports wildcards)
 - Changed output directory from positional argument to optional `-o` or `--output` flag (defaults to input file directory)
 - Added `--basic` flag to skip Trust Indicator Set generation (replaces old default behaviour)
 - Removed `--set` flag (functionality is now default)
+- Added summary output when processing multiple files
 - Updated all tests and documentation to reflect new default behaviour

 ### v1.0.0